What We Do and How We Help:

 If you need more information and guidance regarding air quality permitting and your business, you can contact the Air Quality Bureau’s Small Business Environmental Assistance Program at:

-You are also welcome to make an appointment and visit us at our Downtown location; for a map to our location, click here.
+You are also welcome to make an appointment and visit us at our Downtown location (temporarily on hold); for a map to our location, click here.

 121 Tijeras Avenue NE